HomeprojectsAboutTearsheetsContact

 their nest?

-In the liminal space between encounter and understanding, "Poem for Two Strangers" unfolds as a visual meditation on ephemeral human bonds.
-Imagery confronts the paradox of shared isolation.
-Each frame serves as a stanza of a poem, in an unspoken dialogue between self and other, challenging perceptions of individuality and collective consciousness.
-Also explores existence's interstices, where fleeting encounters leave indelible marks.
-It probes the nature of identity, boundary fluidity, and our profound interconnectedness.
+In the space between encounter and understanding, "Poem for Two Strangers" is a visual meditation on fleeting human relationships.
+Images explore the contradiction of shared solitude.
+Each frame is a line of a poem, in an unstated dialogue between self and other, defying expectations of individuality and collective awareness.
+Also negotiates existence's interstices, where fleeting encounters make lasting impressions.
+Probes the essence of identity, boundary porosity, and our profound interconnectedness.

 in search of contact